 Resources

-Learning more about Neurodiversity and/or Madness can be a daunting task.
-Learning how to navigate the Neurotypical and sanist structures can prove even harder.
+Learning more about Neurodiversity, Madness, or Disability can be a daunting task.
 This is why NeuroTales has built a resource page!
 This page holds a rolling list of resources to aid both members within our group and any curious visitor who finds our site.
-Whether you are looking for literature, events for Neurodivergent/Mad folk, or tools for self-advocacy, this page has you covered.
+Whether you are looking for literature, resources, or other organizations, this page has you covered.
 If you are looking for a broader overview of Neurodiversity and/or Madness, feel free to visit our “What’s Neurodiversity and Madness?” page.

 Reading List

-“This is a rolling list of writings about Neurodiversity, Madness, and (Dis)ability I’ve put together for your reading.
+“This is a rolling list of writings about Neurodiversity, Madness, and Disability I’ve put together.
 This is by no means a comprehensive list, but rather an assortment of pieces that I have personally found useful, and hope you do too.” – Cortland Nesley

 Don’t Mourn for Us By Jim Sinclair